ken85rose/Chisel/README.md

 - Never use images for UI

 ## To-Do:
+- Move shared styles to top
-- If dist is not in .gitignore, build before every commit
+- If dist is not in .gitignore, rebuild before every push
-- Test git tasks and move to boilerplate
+- Move new git tasks to boilerplate
 - Recycle one off modal elements (things like error messages)
 - Form validation: js
 - Include/exclude sass modules with sass variables